jpdoshi/rest-api/README.md

 # CRUD Operations

+- Create

-- Create Data : Send POST request with body(in JSON format)
+  Send POST request with body[in JSON]

+- Read

-- Read Data   : Send GET request to host:port/api/data
+  Send GET request to host:port/api/data

+- Search

-- Search Data : Send GET request with id
+  Send GET request with id

+- Update

-- Update Data : Send PUT request with id and body(in JSON)
+  Send PUT request with id and body[in JSON]

+- Delete

-- Delete Data : Send DELETE request with id
+  Send DELETE request with id

 # Take it to next level

 - Integrate applications and it is all yours
 - Modify datasets according to your need
 - Use database(like mongodb) to build scalable applications